sonatype-nexus-community/nexus-blobstore-google-cloud/nexus-blobstore-google-cloud/README.md

 Depends on the same secret being present as the docker-compose in the parent directory.
 This instance does not use a volume because the data can be ephemeral.

-1. `docker swarm init`
-2. `docker secret create google_application_credentials /path/to/your/google/iam/key.json`
+`docker secret create google_application_credentials /path/to/your/google/iam/key.json`

 ## Running